 Dubrovnik’s old town is a UNESCO World Heritage site with plenty of Gothic-style architecture including towers and monasteries.
 If you are looking for adventure or natural spots, there are great places for diving from the rocks into the clear water along the coast, as well as natural wonders like the Blue Cave.

 How you want to travel from Split to Dubrovnik may depend on the speed of the journey.
 In the peak summer months, the high-speed ferry is the best option for avoiding traffic queues on the popular coastal road, while the winter months offer limited ferry travel but it’s also quieter on the roads.

 Whichever way you decide to travel, once you arrive in Dubrovnik you can expect to enjoy a mix of historical and natural beauty.
 If you want to venture out of the city, a great day trip is to Lokrum Island which features a botanical garden and Benedictine monastery.
 No matter if you are island hopping or just want to explore the city, you will always find yourself a stone’s throw away from the inviting blue waters of the Adriatic Ocean.

 With such a rich choice of things to see in this part of the world, the journey from Split to Dubrovnik can be a great chance to explore the best sights of the region.
 Stops along the way include pretty towns, natural sights, and fun activities.

-Split and Dubrovnik are located either side of the Bosnia and Herzegovina border at Neum.
-This requires two crossings of the border, one in and one out, which are a 10-minute drive apart.
+Split and Dubrovnik are located on either side of the Bosnia and Herzegovina border at Neum.
+In the past, this required two crossings of the border, one in and one out, which are a 10-minute drive apart.
 Today, this is no longer relevant.

-Bookaway's customers prefer High Speed Ferry by Krilo (Kapetan Luka)
+Bookaway's customers prefer Catamaran ferry by Krilo (Kapetan Luka)